BenjaminFosters/BenjaminFosters/README.md

 # Hello there.

-Hi, I'm Reuben Hu (or sometimes known in the interwebs as Arthur Lawrence MacTavish or by fursona Benjamin Foster Bearington).
+Hi, I'm Reuben Hu (or sometimes known in the interwebs as **Arthur Lawrence MacTavish** or by grizzly bear fursona **Benjamin Foster Bearington**).
 I'm a self taught programmer, primarily in Python.
 Also learns about Server Infra on my own.

 ## Education History
 - (2025 - Now) - Bina Nusantara University @ Malang (Computer Science)